RPGroup-PBoC/mscl_survival/doc/section_3_results.md

 regression.
 Shaded regions represent the 95\% credible regions.
 Points at the top and bottom of plots represent individual cell measurements which survived and perished, respectively.
-The red and black points correspond to the survival probability estimated via binning by SD sequence and binning by groups of 50 channels per cell, respectively.
+The red and black points correspond to the survival probability estimated via binning by Shine-Dalgarno sequence and binning by groups of 50 channels per cell, respectively.
 Horizontal error bars represent the standard error of the mean from at least 25 measurements.
 Vertical error bars represent the certainty of the probability estimate given $n$ survival events